mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ```
 {% include gallery id="gallery7" caption="The sigmoid SVM model with optimized parameters results in 45.7% accuracy, a substantial decrease of 15.5% from the optimized RBF SVM model" %}

 Out of the three optimized models, the optimized RBF model resulted in the highest accuracy at 61.2%.
-However, with the accuracy maxing out just above 60%, it is clear that neither of the SVM models are the best classification method for this project or the data is simply too "noisy" and "non-informative".
-This can be seen in the data visualization that plots each feature (variable) against quality.
-None of the features show any clear correlation regarding quality.
-In this case, either more or different features should be used to classify wine quality.
+However, with the accuracy maxing out just above 60%, it is clear that SVM models are either not the best classification method for this project or the data is simply too "noisy" and "non-informative".

 ## Step 5: Apply the best performing model to the test dataset

-Using the optimized parameters for cost, gamma, and epsilon obtained from the tune.svm function, apply the model to the test dataset.
+Although neither of the models performed well, we will finish the project by applying the best model discovered.
+Using the optimized parameters for cost, gamma, and epsilon obtained from the tune.svm function, we will apply the RBF Kernel model to the test dataset.
 ``` r
 # Testdataset predictions
 pred_test <- predict(tuned_RBF_classifier, test_norm)